Next Start

 Diesel Mechanic Job Description

 So what exactly does a diesel mechanic do?
 This varies based on industry, location and level of experience.
-However, common responsibilities of diesel mechanics often include:
+However, common responsibilities of diesel technicians often include:

-An important aspect featured in a diesel mechanic’s job description is following safety procedures.
-Diesel techs work with large, powerful equipment that can be dangerous without following proper safety procedures, such as wearing protective eyewear, never placing hands, tools or other objects near an engine while it’s running, cleaning their work area properly and disconnecting the battery when working on electrical systems.
+An important aspect of a diesel mechanic’s job description is following safety procedures.
+Diesel technicians work with large, powerful equipment that can be dangerous without following proper safety procedures, such as wearing protective eyewear; never placing hands, tools or other objects near an engine while it’s running; cleaning their work area properly; and disconnecting the battery when working on electrical systems.

 When it comes to work environment, diesel mechanics commonly work in the following industries: